BrianInGermany/IdeaStackr/README.md

     - `topic`: brief summary of idea
     - `statement`: the idea itself

-  - Source details should contain a URI for the source (URL, book title, etc).
+  - Source details should contain the name/nickname used in the csv and a URI for the source (URL, book title, etc):
     ```txt
     ideastackr
       https://github.com/BrianInGermany/IdeaStackr